 Now, some people do deplete their liquid assets to qualify for Medicaid.
-Medicaid is a low-income medical program.
-Since Medicare doesn’t cover Long-Term Care, people who can’t Long-Term Care try to spend down to meet the limits for Medicaid.
+Medicaid is a low-income medical program; since Medicare doesn’t cover Long-Term Care, people who need Long-Term Care try to spend down to meet the limits for Medicaid.

-The value of your home isn’t counted towards Medicaid eligibility if your spouse lives in the home and the home equity does not exceed a certain amount.
-Medicaid is not Medicare, Medicaid is state-specific.
+The value of your home isn’t counted towards Medicaid eligibility if your spouse lives in the house and the home equity does not exceed a certain amount.
+Medicaid is not Medicare; Medicare is a federal program, whereas Medicaid is state-specific.

 If there is an increase in your taxable income from selling your home, you may see a higher monthly Medicare premium.

-The higher premium amount is the Income Related Monthly Adjustment Amount (IRMAA) for Part B and Part D. The IRMAA bases its premiums on income tax earned 2 years ago.
+The higher premium amount is the Income Related Monthly Adjustment Amount (IRMAA) for Part B and Part D. The IRMAA bases its premiums on income tax earned two years ago.

 |Beneficiaries who file individual tax returns with modified adjusted gross income:||Beneficiaries who file joint tax returns with modified adjusted gross income:||Income-Related Monthly Adjustment Amount||Total Monthly Premium Amount in 2023|